PhasecoreX/docker-ut2004-server/README.md

 - 7777:7777/udp  (Game Port)
 - 7778:7778/udp  (Query Port; game port + 1)
 - 7787:7787/udp  (GameSpy Query Port; game port + 10)
-- 80:8080        (Port set via ListenPort that your WebAdmin will run on)

 The right number is the port (and protocol) defined in your `UT2004.ini` file, and the left is what it is exposed as outside of Docker.
-You will want to have the `/udp` part included on those first three ports, otherwise no clients will be able to connect to your server!
-At minimum you will need the game port defined, and if you want other clients to query information from your server, you'd want both query ports defined.
-I don't recommend exposing the WebAdmin port to the outside world.
+You will want to have the `/udp` part included on those ports, otherwise no clients will be able to connect to your server!
+At minimum you will need the game port defined, and if you want other clients to query information from your server, you'd want the query ports defined.

 ## Other Environment Variables
+- `MAP_NAME` (default is "DM-Antalus") - This is the initial map that will be loaded.
+- `GAME_TYPE` (default is "xGame.xDeathMatch") - This is the initial gametype that will be loaded.
+- `MUTATORS` (default is empty) - Any mutators you want to load should be listed here, separated by comma (no spaces).
+For example: "UT2Vote61.UT2VoteX,ExcessiveV302.MutExcessive".
+- `SERVER_START_EXTRAS` (default is empty) - If you need to add any other parameters to the server launch command, put them in this variable.
+This must start with a question mark ("?"), as it will be appended to the end of the mutators list in the built server start command.
+- `SERVER_START_COMMAND` (default is empty) - If you don't want to use the above 4 environment variables to specify map/gametype/mutators/extras, you can just specify the entire server start command here.
+All except SERVER_START_EXTRAS will be ignored (for legacy purposes, it's appended to the end of SERVER_START_COMMAND).
 - `COMPRESS_DIR` (default is empty) - If you want to compress all of your server files to set up a redirect download server, set this environment variable to a directory (such as `/compressed`).
 Then, have a volume mount to that directory to access the compressed files.
 Any file not found in that folder will be compressed there.
-- `SERVER_START_EXTRAS` (default is empty) - If you need to add any other parameters to the server launch command, put them in this variable.
-For example to use UT2Vote, you need to set this to `?Mutator=UT2Vote61.UT2VoteX`
-- `SERVER_START_COMMAND` (default is `DM-Antalus?game=xGame.xDeathMatch`) - If you need to change the actual server start command (for instance, to change the first gametype and map), set this variable.
 - `SKIP_INSTALL` (default is empty) - If you don't want to download/update your server files, set this to `true`.
 I assume you know what you're doing.
 Maybe manually installing your own server to the `/data/server` folder or something?
 I don't know.

 ## A Note On Downloading the Server
-All of the official server downloads hosted in variaous locations all had issues, such as incorrect filename casing (leading to duplicated non-patched files on Linux), the UWeb and CSS problems, or some archives extracting incorrectly.
+All of the official server downloads hosted in various locations all had issues, such as incorrect filename casing (leading to duplicated non-patched files on Linux), the UWeb and CSS problems, or some archives extracting incorrectly.
 I have taken the time to compile the server, both bonus packs, and the latest patches (which patch the bonus packs, hence why they were included) and made a nice compressed archive.
 However, I can't host a ~750MB file myself, due to residential bandwith caps and upload speeds.
 If for some reason my chosen host does not work (link is too popular), let me know and I will update the installer.

 ## A Note On Unraid (or Other FUSE Filesystems)
 UT2004 Server does NOT work with FUSE filesystems.
 This is the filesystem that Unraid uses for it's `/mnt/user/` folder in order to merge all of your disks into one large folder.
 Not sure why it doesn't work, [I just know it doesn't](https://github.com/PhasecoreX/docker-ut2004-server/issues/5).
 For best results, just point the `/data` volume somewhere in `/mnt/cache/appdata` or `/mnt/diskX/appdata`, since those are pointed directly at a disk instead of a FUSE filesystem.